-American moms have a collective estimated $2.4 trillion in spending power and control 85 percent of household purchases.
-And many of them are looking for a good deal, with 25 percent searching for coupons on their mobile device and 48 percent using their smartphones to research products they want to buy, according to a SurveyMonkey survey of 300 moms.
+It’s no secret that most moms control a large percent of household purchases and are responsible for trillions of dollars in spending power.
+And many of them are looking for a good deal, with 25% searching for coupons and 48% using their smartphones to research products they want to buy, according to a SurveyMonkey survey of 300 moms.

 Budgeting and saving

-The basics of budgeting and saving can be difficult to practice in daily life when there are bills to pay, food to prepare and necessities to buy.
+The basics of budgeting and saving can be difficult to practice day to day when there are bills to pay, food to prepare, and necessities to buy.

-Buying for baby is one of the first purchasing decisions people make as a parent.
-There are thousands of products and thousands more reviews for each product.
-There are lists of “must-haves” that insinuate you will be failing at motherhood if you don’t check off each one.
+Buying for a baby is one of the first purchasing decisions people make as a parent.
+There are thousands of products and thousands more reviews for each product, as well as countless lists of “must-haves” that insinuate you will be failing at motherhood if you don’t check off each one.

 Food and groceries